Ptujec/LaunchBar/Ask-ChatGPT/README.md

 <img src="01.jpg" width="740"/>

 This action allows you to send requests to ChatGPT.
-With version 2.0, you can chat with ChatGPT in a more powerful and intuitive way, using custom questions or predefined prompts.

 There are **two main ways to use it**:

 ### 1: Chat away